christianalfoni/christianalfoni.com/articles/taking-immer-one-step-further.md

 }
 ```

-Now we see the boilerplate start emerging.
+Now we see the boilerplate emerging.
 Because the object returned from the **useSelector** callback is new every time, we need to pass a second argument to let it know how to figure out when the state has actually changed.
-Also we see a double destructure of the same state, it is just bloated.
+Also we see a duplicate destructuring, it is not ideal.

-Since we know exactly what state changes, due to Immer, we can actually track what state components are looking at as well.
-Now, this is part of Immer, but we can create our own **trackStateAccessProxy**.
-That means we can safely do:
+Since Immer tells us exactly what state changes we can track what state components are looking at and match this data.
+We create a proxy which wraps the current state of the app and track whatever the component accesses.
+This allows us to express the selectors as:

 ```tsx
 function MyComponent() {